The Best Places To Visit In Colorado

 Nicknamed “The Switzerland of America,” Ouray is a small but mighty town in the heart of Colorado’s San Juan mountains.

-Contrary to many other better known places to visit in Colorado, Ouray lacks the development and crowds of many other mountain towns largely because it doesn’t have a ski resort.
-However, it does have many other amazing things such as hot springs where you can soak; countless backroads that are perfect for ATV rides; incredible hiking trails and top notch camping right in the middle of town.
+However, it does have many other amazing things, such as hot springs where you can soak, countless backroads that are perfect for ATV rides, incredible hiking trails, and top-notch camping right in the middle of town.

-Ouray offers tons of history with its Victorian-style houses, local restaurants and breweries, so take some time to explore local culture.
+Ouray offers tons of history with its Victorian-style houses, local restaurants, and breweries, so take some time to explore local culture.

 If you are a thrill-seeker, take a ride along the famous One Million Dollar Highway that connects Ouray with Silverton.
-Considered one of most scary rides in the United States, this highway has plenty of sharp turns and steep drop-offs, so be careful!
+Considered one of the most scary rides in the United States, this highway has plenty of sharp turns and steep drop-offs, so be careful!
 If you are brave enough, you will be rewarded with incredible views of the mountains ahead of you.

-PRACTICAL INFORMATION: Ouray is a remote town in Southwest Colorado, and getting there is not easy.
+Ouray is a remote town in Southwest Colorado, and getting there is not easy.
 If you decide to drive, the easiest way to do it is from Durango, however, if you are driving from Denver, get ready to spend a lot of time on the road: the journey will take you between 6-7 hours.
-Alternatively, you can also fly into Montrose or Grand Junction along Interstate-70 and rent a care there.
+Alternatively, you can also fly into Montrose or Grand Junction along Interstate-70 and rent a car there.

 Telluride